 For decades, many believed that Madam C.J.
-Walker was America’s first Black millionaire, but the achievement really belongs to a forgotten Black woman who ran her beauty empire on King Drive for years before it crashed toward the end of her life
+Walker was America’s first Black female millionaire, but the achievement really belongs to a forgotten Black woman who ran her beauty empire on King Drive for years before it crashed toward the end of her life

 By Erick Johnson, Chicago Crusader